akingno/my_GD_study_test1/README.md

 ## Update Log
 5.28: <p>1.First commit
 <p>2. watch episode 1 and add map randomly generation based, add rock generation by myself

+5.29: <p>1.watch episode 2 and 3, add pawn pathfinding, using A* it has.
+<p> add camera moving,zooming and left key press dragging